 I really don’t know love at all

 What does that really mean?
 I do not know except in hypothetical scenarios that, well, are hypotheses on what I ‘might’ or ‘might not’ do in a given circumstance.
-Perhaps, however, I give life limits when I imagine what I either can or cannot do.
+Perhaps, however, I limit my life and those of others when I imagine what I either can or cannot do.

 Recent events in my life actually call into question the extent to which this imperative currently serves as a guiding beacon in my relationships with others.
 I am obtuse.
 I am aloof, and I have discovered long-cycle patterns of behavior that take years to unfold.
 My discovery of these long-cycle patterns provide fuller context into my assertion that I am broken as a man.